5.3.1 Late Payment Charges

-Since prompt payment of bills is one way in which student charges can be kept down, late payment charges are levied on any bill not settled by three weeks after the start of Full Term, increasing substantially if not paid by four weeks after the start of Full Term.
-The College also reserves the right to send out of residence any student who fails to pay his/her account, and will not allow any student who has not paid the previous term’s account to return into residence without special permission.
+The prompt payment of bills helps to ensure that student charges can be kept down.
+Late payment charges are levied on any bill not settled by three weeks after the start of Full Term, increasing substantially if not paid by four weeks after the start of Full Term.
+The College also reserves the right to send out of residence any student who fails to pay their account, and will not allow any student who has not paid the previous term’s account to return into residence without special permission.
 Finally, the College will not present for a degree, nor grant any reference or testimonial, to any student who is in debt to the College.

-Any students who find difficulty in paying their bills on time as a result of genuine financial difficulties should immediately contact Mrs Jane Eagle, Assistant Accountant (email@example.com) in the first instance.
+Any students who find difficulty in paying their bills on time as a result of genuine financial difficulties should immediately contact their Tutor in the first instance and, if possible, Mrs Jane Eagle, Assistant Accountant (firstname.lastname@example.org).
 It may be possible to waive late payment charges in bona fide cases.
-You should also consult your Tutor.

 If, without giving notice in writing to the Bursar before the division of the previous term, a student for any reason goes out of residence during the course of a term, the College shall be entitled to keep or claim any fees and charges paid, or payable by, or on behalf of, that student, in respect of that term.

-Where an undergraduate or affiliated student would ordinarily have come back into residence at the beginning of a term and for any reason he or she fails to do so, the student shall be liable to pay the College all the College fees and charges ordinarily payable for that term and such University fees as the College shall be liable to pay on his or her behalf.
+Where an undergraduate or affiliated student would ordinarily have come back into residence at the beginning of a term and for any reason he or she fails to do so, the student shall be liable to pay the College all the College fees and charges ordinarily payable for that term and such University fees as the College shall be liable to pay on their behalf.